mjmichaelson/olim/README.md

  * The data contains many phrases that are similar to each other
  * There is some metadata ('Vergilius,Georgica') unfortunately still mixed in
  * There is some English (!) mixed in, although it is rare ('keep calm and')
- * In practice it is difficult to confirm attribution of a phrase to an original document
+ * In practice it is difficult or impossible to confirm attribution of a phrase to an original document

 ### Ideas for improvement
 Although the tool now works, it does not yet fulfill its core aim to look things up in the classical corpus.
 For a version 1.0: